-During the second quarter capital improvements were completed across the portfolio.
+During the third quarter capital improvements were completed across the portfolio.
 The majority of capital improvements were completed concurrent to leasing at our properties with the remainder as minor improvements.
-The remaining leasing costs were generally related to the high volume of new and renewal activity totaling 58 leases executed and generally well spread out across each deal with no one deal representing a large percentage of the total spend.
-Leasing costs to secure new tenants are generally higher than the costs to renew in place tenants.
+The remaining leasing costs were generally related to the high volume of new and renewal activity, totaling 72 leases executed.
+Costs were generally spread across all deals with no one lease representing a large percentage of the total expenditure.
+Leasing costs to secure new tenants are generally higher than the costs to renew in-place tenants.
 In addition to property reinvestment, the leasing capital was comprised of fees related to tenant improvement allowances and other direct leasing costs, such as broker commissions and legal costs.
 To date the REIT has funded capital and leasing costs using cash flows from operations.